ursjoss/lola-sumup/README.md

 - `Preis/Einheit`: Empty placeholder column
 - `Betrag CHF`: The posting amount

-### Detailed Report
+### Details Report

-The detailed export file collects all original and derived columns that are required to build the other reports or for deeper insights.
+The details export file collects all original and derived columns that are required to build the other reports or for deeper insights.
 It may seem overwhelming.
 It is not used as a regular export, but serves for debugging purposes, if one needs to understand how specific columns are calculated.

-The columns of the resulting detailed export file are defined as follows:
+The columns of the resulting details export file are defined as follows:

 - Generic Columns:
   - `Date`: Calendar Date